kennykyliu/sudoku-solver/README.md

-This is a sudoku-solver using DFS DFS algorithm
+This is a sudoku-solver using DFS algorithm